 - ZFT: Little dots

 At the end of 1972 the Wazoo band was disbanded as planned.
 In December Zappa returned to his earlier comrades Ian and Ruth Underwood, George Duke and Jean-Luc Ponty and added some new members to form what generally has become known as the Roxy band.
 Three early studio recordings with this band have appeared on "The lost episodes".
 Touring started in 1973 in the U.S., next Australia for the first time, Europe, and back to the U.S. for the fall tour.
 As more often Zappa waited several months before starting to record for a live album, so that the material would be well rehearsed.
-This time he chose the three December concerts at the Roxy club in L.A. to record most of the tracks for "Roxy and Elsewhere".
+This time he chose the four December concerts at the Roxy club in L.A. to record most of the tracks for "Roxy and Elsewhere".
 Ian Underwood and Jean-Luc Ponty had left by then.
 Touring continued for the whole of 1974 with a repertoire that remained basically the same, whereas songs for One size fits all would be gradually developed.
 Since both Zappa and the fans enjoyed this band a lot, much more would be released in the eighties from the 1974 concerts.
 The complete concert the Mothers gave in September 1974 in Helsinki became vol. II of YCDTOSA.
 Footage exists in the form of the studio concert at KCET (half of The dub room special) and the recently released Roxy DVD with material from the film reels of the four concerts at The Roxy.
 In 2014 the ZFT gave this period much extra attention by releasing the A token of my extreme TV-special, material from the 1973 Helsinki concerts and a second CD with recordings from the Roxy gigs.
 Eventually all Roxy concerts became available as a box, as well as shows from Chicago and Erie.

 The two bootlegs are of some (historic) interest as well.
 "Piquantique" stems from a Swedish TV show, so theoretically it could ever show up with normal sound quality.
 It's the only available CD still to include Jean-Luc Ponty.
 Next is a section from the Be-bop tango version on this CD.